d12frosted/elpa-mirror/stable-melpa/time-block-readme.txt

 Commands can also be manually advised.
 This can be done to prevent only certain cases from happening.
-For instance, I use the following code to delay myself from editing my emacs configuration during the workday.
+For instance, I use the following code to delay myself from editing my Emacs configuration during the workday.

 (defun my/buffer-sets-around-advice (orig name)